-People often think they are secure with their online activity.
+People often think their computer security is fine while on the internet.
 For example, your bank site is secure, right?
 One might think that because it’s a bank they know what they are doing!
 I can’t even use my debit card on a vacation trip if I don’t call them ahead of time these days, so they are clearly on top of security.
 However, we still read about data leaks from all over, though we tend to ignore them if they aren’t applicable to us.
 Are you as secure as you think you are?
-This is the first of a three way summary of do’s and dont’s and some solutions that can help you along the way, so buckle up and enjoy the comments!
+This is the first of a three way summary of do’s and don’ts and some solutions that can help you along the way, so buckle up and enjoy the comments!

 - “Macs don’t need antivirus.”
 There are a lot of people who still believe this, despite evidence to the contrary.